The Studio Session

 If you are just a vocalist wanting to lay some tacks down to some pre-recorded backing tracks then we are normally up and running within a few minutes of you walking through the door.
 Let us know a couple of days before what backing tracks you need so we can get them ready, all we do then is a few quick checks on different mics, pre amps and compressors to see which is best for your voice and away we go.

 Having said all the above, relax and enjoy it.
 Let us have all the worries and pressures.
-A studio is a place where you can play your music, be artistic, and take as long as is needed.
+A studio is a place where you can play your music, be artistic, narrate your book and take as long as is needed.